GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 - (Text "there", 0)
 - (Text ".", 0)

-There are many consumers of this data-structure: accessibility APIs, geometry APIs such as [getClientRects](https://developer.mozilla.org/en-US/docs/Web/API/Range/getClientRects), and [contenteditable](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/contentEditable).
+There are many consumers of this data structure: accessibility APIs, and geometry APIs such as [getClientRects](https://developer.mozilla.org/en-US/docs/Web/API/Range/getClientRects), and [contenteditable](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/contentEditable).
 Each has different requirements.
-These components access the flat data-structure through a convenience cursor.
+These components access the flat data structure through a convenience cursor.

 The [cursor](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/layout/ng/inline/ng_inline_cursor.h)
 has APIs such as